Balanced algebraic unknotting, linking forms, and surfaces in three- and four-space: The three-dimensional part of the proof

 \begin{proof} Let us first consider two simple cases.
 If $g = 0$, just take $\Sigma$ as a knotted band.
 Next, consider the case that $g = 1$ and that the two crossing changes happen inside of a small ball as shown in \Cref{fig:3d}(a).
 Then, one may construct $\Sigma$ by gluing a knotted band (as in the case $g=0$) outside of the ball, and the surface shown in \Cref{fig:3d}(b) inside of the ball.
 In fact, a similar construction---gluing $g$ copies of the surface shown in \Cref{fig:3d}(b) inside of $g$ balls, and a knotted band in the complement of the $g$ balls---gives the desired surface in the general case, due to the following lemma. \end{proof} \begin{lemma} Let $K$ and $K'$ be knots as in \Cref{prop:crchangestoSS}.
 Then there exist pairwise disjoint balls $B_1, \ldots, B_g$, such that $K$ and $K'$ agree outside of $\bigcup_i B_i$, and for all~$i$, $B_i \cap K$ and $B_i \cap K'$ look like the top and bottom of \Cref{fig:3d}(a), respectively. \end{lemma} \begin{proof} By the assumption on $K$ and~$K'$, one may choose $2g$ crossing disks such that the corresponding surgeries (in the right order) transform $K$ into~$K'$, and there are $g$ surgeries of each sign.
 Since the crossings are not changed simultaneously, the crossing disks may a priori intersect.
 However, by a general position argument the disks may be chosen to be disjoint (see e.g.~\cite[Prop.~1.5]{MR1628751} for details); in other words, crossing changes may be assumed to happen simultaneously.

-Finally, by the handle slides shown in \Cref{fig:sliding}, one may arbitrarily change the order in which the $4g$ intersection points of crossing disks with $K$ occur on $K$.
-We change this order such that the $2g$ disks can be arranged in $g$ pairs $D, D'$ with the following properties.
+Finally, we use that one may arbitrarily modify the order in which the $4g$ intersection points of crossing disks with $K$ occur on $K$.
+This follows from the fact that modifying two crossing changes (i.e.~modifying a choice of two $\pm1$-framed unknots that arise as the boundary of crossing disks) in a $3$--ball intersecting the knot and crossing disks as depicted in the upper half of \Cref{fig:sliding}, does not alter the outcome of the crossing changes; see bottom half of \Cref{fig:sliding}.

+We modify this order such that the $2g$ disks can be arranged in $g$ pairs $D, D'$ with the following properties.
 The surgeries corresponding to $D$ and $D'$ are of opposite sign; and there is a closed interval $I \subseteq K$ with endpoints on $D$ and $D'$, such that $I^{\circ}$ does not intersect any other crossing disks.
 Now, for each such pair take a ball that is a neighborhood of $D\cup D'\cup I$, and make these $g$ balls small enough so that no two of them intersect.
 These balls form the desired collection $B_1, \ldots, B_g$. \end{proof}

 \sectionpdfbookmark{More general ambient 3-- and 4--manifolds (proof of \Cref{thm:mains2s2})}{Changing the ambient 3-- and 4--manifold (proof of Theorem~\ref{thm:mains2s2})} The proof of \Cref{thm:mains2s2} follows the same structure as the proof of \Cref{thm:main}.
 We note some preliminary lemmas.
 The first one explains why $\Z$--slice surfaces are automatically null-homologous. \begin{lemma} Let $F$ be a properly locally-flatly embedded surface in a four-manifold